 So I proposed that PPS review and update Plan’s goals using the kind of approach outlined above and, once support was obtained from Senior Management, and the international board approved the initiative, we got going.

-As a first step, a conference was organized using a “future search” methodology.2 Participants at this weeklong conference included senior staff from each Region, from IH, from Plan’s partner fundraising organizations, and from other international NGOs.
+As a first step, a conference was organized using a “future search” methodology.2 Participants at this weeklong conference (the “Bramley Conference”, named after the site of the event) included senior staff from each Region, from IH, from Plan’s partner fundraising organizations, and from other international NGOs.

 A complete set of “Domains” of child development were articulated as representing organizational goals, and another full set of cross-cutting “Principles” guiding Plan’s work in each domain were also proposed.
 These Domains and Principles were designed to replace the patchwork of existing goals and policies.